hiphof/todo/README.md

 # Tram

-## Tram keeps you in track.
-Organise your life with this simple todo list.
+## Tram keeps you on track.
+Organise your life with this minimalistic todo app.

 ### :rocket: Demo